-To be eligible for general admission, a student must:
+To be eligible for admission, a student must:

-- Be a junior or senior in high school or a homeschool program AND - Have a cumulative GPA of 3.000 with an ACT composite of 21 OR - Have a cumulative GPA of 3.500 without an ACT score
+- Be an upcoming Sophomore in high school or a homeschool program AND - Have a cumulative GPA of 3.750 OR - Have a cumulative GPA of 3.250 with an ACT score of 21 or higher - Submit two academic letters of recommendation - Complete a 500 word minimum proctored essay on an assigned topic

-We also accept equivalent CLT scores.
 There are additional prerequisites for math classes.
-See page 21 of this handbook for more information on the prerequisites for college algebra, introductory statistics, and precalculus.
+See page 17 of this handbook for more information on the prerequisites for College Algebra, Introductory Statistics, and Precalculus.